mhirst1960/rubiks-clock/README.md

   cd LCD-show/
   sudo ./MPI4008-show

-Then from the command line I run this (and hit F11 to exit full screen mode):
+Then from the command line I run this (and hit CTRL-F4 to exit):

-`/usr/bin/chromium-browser --start-fullscreen --app='file:///home/pi/rubiks-clock/index.html#clock12'`
+/usr/bin/chromium-browser --kiosk 'file:///home/pi/rubiks-clock/index.html#clock12'

 ## Install
 If you put the top directory rubiks-clock directly under /home/pi, you can run these commands to install so it will automatically start every time you plug in your Raspberry.